VianneyR4/eClinic/README.md

 It improves patient flow, reduces nurse workload, and provides instant access to medical knowledge — even with poor connectivity.

 ---
+# WARNING: Before anything
+- **Make sure you merged the final PR** to have the latest project with the updated README.md documentation
+  - You will find some minor instructionn under the commet of the PR
+  - Link to the PR: https://github.com/VianneyR4/eClinic/pull/25
+---

 ## Architecture & Practices (Short Notes)